PritK99/ML-Toolbox/Decision Trees/README.md

 <img src="../assets/img/decision-gender-output.jpg" alt="decision-gender-output">

 We also run two samples `Preet` and `Sita` and traverse through the tree.
 Note that while traversing the tree, we should only compare unigrams with last letter of name, and bigrams with full name.
-For instance, while name `Mahendra` consists of `A`, since it is not the last character, it will go to the left of tree.
+For instance, while name `Parul` consists of `A`, since it is not the last character, it will go to the left of tree.
 For bigrams, we can compare it with any bigram obtained from name.
 For instance, `Mahendra` consists of bigram `EN`.

 ### Regression